-14 Common Mistakes People Make When Using Yeast
+14 Mistakes to Avoid When Working with Yeast

 The idea of making homemade bread is both enticing and rewarding—there’s nothing quite like the aroma of freshly baked loaves filling your kitchen.
 However, working with yeast, a seemingly simple ingredient, doesn’t always turn out right.
 Then you’re left wondering what actually went wrong.
 Working with yeast requires a delicate touch and understanding of its nuances, yet many often find themselves stumbling into one of these 14 common pitfalls.